seanbetts/genai-marketing-benchmarks/README.md

 #### Aim of Phase Three
 To collect and create a bank of discipline specific tasks across the breadth and depth of marketing that can be used to test the **capabilities** of LLMs to complete these tasks.
 The LLMs' will need to be able to complete these tasks to a pre-defined standard (TBC) to be scored as capable of completing the task.

+## Ideas for Future Development
+Below is a list of areas for future development:
+- Categorise questions into gobal/regional/local suitability to determine how well suited the GenAI Marketing Benchmarks are outside of the UK.
+I suspect 90% of questions are already globally suitable.
+- Get support/endorsment from marketing bodies outside of the UK (such as the [World Federation of Advertisers (WFA)](https://wfanet.org)) to expand the GenAI Marketing Benchmarks to other regions and markets.
+- Build a GUI for the GenAI Marketing Benchmarks so they are more broadly accessible.
+- Build a standard set of reporting dashboards to enable more accessible analysis of benchmark results.

 ## Supported Large Language Models
 The code currently allows the user to test the following LLMs: